 The biggest problem we faced on the way up was the amount of ground water and our inappropriate shoes.

 If you’re going to Norway, I would definitely recommend some waterproof shoes and clothes.
+Even though we visited in July and August, the weather was temporarily bad.
+There was lots of cloud coverage and the odd downpour to content with.

 It probably took us about 20 minutes to reach the waterfall.
 It is slightly off the pathway and of course it’s very wet but don’t let that deter you!

 Despite the overwhelming noise it produces it is a small waterfall and the drop is only a few metres.
+I have read that at it’s height in spring, the force of the flow can whisk people easily off their feeet.

 Long exposure of the waterfall